TGAC/muex/README.md

 This is the repository containing the Snakemake implementation of Muex, a method to identify novel microexons from long-read RNA sequence data.

-Developed and maintained by Kamil Hepak
+Developed and maintained by Kamil Hepak at the Earlham Institute.

+Email:
 `kamil [dot] hepak [at] earlham [dot] ac [dot] uk`

 ## DISCLAIMER: Not yet ready for public use

 This implementation of Muex is still a work-in-progress.
-Bookmark/star/watch this space for a completed pipeline, installation instructions and user documentation, and hopefully one day a preprint.
+Bookmark/star/watch this space for a completed pipeline, installation instructions and user documentation, and one day a preprint.